 Content adapted from: Angelo, T and Cross, K.P.
 1993.
 Classroom assessment techniques a handbook for college teachers.
 Jossey-Bass A Wiley Imprint, San Francisco, CA. Pp 427.

-Assessment encompasses everything from institutional level assessments, to assessment of student learning outcomes for an individual course.
+Assessment encompasses everything from institutional level assessments to an assessment of student learning outcomes for an individual course.
 With regard to teaching and learning, assessment can be considered as the systematic collection and analysis of information to improve both endeavors.

-Carnegie Melon University has created a great online resource about assessment of teaching and learning.
+Carnegie Melon University has created a great online resource about the assessment of teaching and learning.
 The website includes assessment basics, detailed descriptions of how to assess students’ prior knowledge, learning, and performance, as well as your teaching, and department and program level assessment strategies.

 This section of the website will focus assessment and evaluation in two areas:

-- Of Your Teaching including: formative mid-semester evaluations (PLUS/DELTA); peer observation of teaching; student evaluation of teaching (SET); and Class Climate the online course evaluation tool
+- Of Your Teaching including: formative mid-semester evaluations (PLUS/DELTA); student evaluation of teaching (SET); and strategies for better course evaluations and analyzing student feedback

 - Of Student Learning including: classroom assessment techniques, and guidelines for student outcomes assessment at ISU